Little Social Annoyances That Will Never Go Away

 Having to attend events you would rather not

-Dull office parties, irritating family gatherings, overly formal, stuffy dinners.
+Dull office parties, irritating family gatherings, overly-formal, stuffy dinners.
 Mandatory events come up like this at least a few times a year.
 No one really wants to go to all of them.
-It's easy to fantasize about beating the system and not having go to these events any more, perhaps by just refusing to attend them in the future.
-That never seems to work out though, it's always more trouble than it's worth.
-You just have to put on your happy face and put in those few hours.
+It's easy to fantasize about beating the system and not having to attend anymore, perhaps by just refusing to show up in the future.
+That never seems to work out though.
+You just end up having to plaster on your happy face and put in those few hours.

 They've been doing it this long, there's no reason they're going to stop now.
-Might as well quit stressing about it so much and start to play along.
-I can complain all I want about small talk being boring but it will never disappear.
-I'd just be beating my head against a wall.
+Might as well quit stressing about it so much and start to play along a little.
+Someone can complain all they want about small talk being boring, but it will never disappear.
 Personally I think it's almost liberating to accept that certain things are just the way they are.
-It frees me up to deal with the challenges of the actual situation instead of feeling bitter about being in it in the first place.
-I often find that when I approach an annoying situation on this level, it's not as bad.
+It frees you up to deal with the challenges of the actual situation instead of feeling bitter about being in it in the first place.
+I often find that when you approach an annoyance on this level, it's not quite as bad.